crenexi/cxu_test-graphql-api/README.md

 ### What is this?

-These modules reflect a plan to build a comprehensive web application to serve a gaming society related to [Star Citizen](https://robertsspaceindustries.com/star-citizen/universe). *Note: this is currently a side project of theory, and the Webb Universe society does not exist at this time.
+These modules reflect a plan to build a web application to serve various functions of a simple gaming society related to [Star Citizen](https://robertsspaceindustries.com/star-citizen/universe). *Note: Webb Universe does not exist at this time.
 The expectation is to launch the society by 2025.*

 ## Documentation